neilmartin83/terraform-provider-axm/README.md

 [Read the documentation to get started with using it in Terraform!](https://registry.terraform.io/providers/neilmartin83/axm/latest/docs)

 This is in very early development - there be dragons!
-We are only working with read-only endpoints but ensure you use a test/disposable API Key, as there may be rate limiting/auth issues.
+Make sure you use a test/disposable API Key, as there may be rate limiting/auth issues.

 As well as the Terraform provider data sources/resources, a comprehensive set of client functions are also implemented.
 These may be of interest to anyone who wishes to interract with this API using Go: